Hypericat/Hypericat.github.io/HyperionClient.md

 * Updated to latest version and facilitated updating to future versions
 * Added teleport exploit to allow teleporting over 100 blocks
 * Criticals triggering automatically

 These were crucial to having a better client, I wanted to make sure that I didn't ever have to use that makeshift V1 client.
 This time, I had finally done it right, everything worked as expected.
-I am still happy with this version today, and wouldn`t change anything.
-This version isin`t finsihed yet, I still need to revisit it and add more hacks but I currently have enough concurrent projects.
-As it stands today it`s superior than the V1 and V2 in every way.
+I am still happy with this version today, and wouldn't change anything.
+This version isin't finsihed yet, I still need to revisit it and add more hacks but I currently have enough concurrent projects.
+As it stands today it's superior than the V1 and V2 in every way.

 ## Teleport Showcase